 “Fuel Transaction” means any natural gas purchase, resale, exchange, transportation release, or reassignment, storage or balancing agreement entered into by MDEA (or by EPMI on behalf of MDEA) to supply natural gas to the Facilities for any Transaction.

 “GAAP” means generally accepted accounting principles recognized, from time to time, by the Financial Accounting Standards Board and applied to companies whose equity shares are traded on any regulated public equity exchange.

+“Hourly and Daily Transactions” means the group of power transactions ranging from one (1) hour duration (“Hourly Transaction”) to a block of hours during a specific twenty-four (24) hour period or a day (“Daily Transaction”).
+Hourly trading is also known as Real Time Trading.
+Hourly Transaction trading is conducted from EPMI’s Hourly or Real Time Desk.

 “Incentive Fee” means the fee described in [Section].

 “Interest Rate” means rate of interest applicable to any amounts due and not paid under the terms of this Agreement as set forth in Section 16.

+“Long Term Transaction” means transactions longer in term than Hourly, Daily, and Short Term Transactions.

+“Load Projection Model” means EPMI’s proprietary load-forecasting model that will be utilized to forecast the daily MDEA energy load.
+Operation of the model is based on the well correlated relationship between energy load and ambient temperature.
+Daily energy load for MDEA will be forecasted with the model by using inputs for (1) historic energy load data and corresponding historic ambient temperature data, (2) the previous day’s weather conditions provided by MDEA for Clarksdale and Yazoo City, (3) National Weather Service forecasted temperatures for the Clarksdale and Yazoo City areas, (4) known local changes to customer loads, and (5) additionally, other calendar data will be used, including but not limited to holidays, time of sun rise and sun set, week days and weekends will be included in the model database.
+The energy load at each city will be forecasted separately and aggregated as the MDEA energy load.

-“Market Price” is the price agreed to (i) by any third party for the purchase from EPMI in a Back-to-Back Transaction, (ii) the price paid by EPMI in any EPMI Transaction or (iii) by any third party pursuant to any Structured Transaction.
+“Market Price” is the price agreed to (i) by any third party for the sale or purchase to or from EPMI or MDEA in a Back-to-Back Transaction, (ii) the price paid by EPMI in any EPMI Transaction or (iii) by any third party pursuant to any Structured Transaction.

-“Marketing Committee” means the committee comprised of representatives of EPMI and MDEA established pursuant to Section 12 of this Agreement which is charged with the obligation of establishing and monitoring the strategy and policies related to this Agreement.
+“Marketing Committee” means the committee comprised of representatives of EPMI and MDEA established pursuant to Section 4 of this Agreement which is charged with the obligation of establishing and monitoring the strategy and policies related to this Agreement.

 “Market Proceeds” is the aggregate amount of money payable (at the Market Price) under all Back-to-Back Transactions and EPMI Transactions.

 “Marketing Strategy” means the strategy developed jointly by EPMI and MDEA and approved by the Marketing Committee, consistent with the Trading and Risk Policy, that is intended to maximize the profitability and savings associated with the Facilities.

+“Master Agreements” means the MGPSA and the MPPSA.

 “Master Gas Purchase and Sale Agreement” or “MGPSA” means the Master Gas Purchase and Sale Agreement entered into between MDEA and Enron North America Corp contemporaneously with this Agreement, for purchases and sales of natural gas.